bachelor-2014/report/v2/human_interaction.md

 difficult for people who have never worked with programming before, which we believe is true for some of the users.
 It would be possible to add to the GUI a way of graphically writing the code, providing drag-and-drop functionality and hopefully higher ease of use.
-But the implementation of this is considered out of scope of this project.
+We have also considered the possibilities of allowing a user to record their actions and save them as a program for later user.
+But the implementation of these is considered out of scope of this project.

 ### The bootstrap process
-Having a piece of software installed to run the Splotbot did show advantages int terms of the connectivity that we are struggling with in EvoBot.
+Having a piece of software installed to run the Splotbot did show advantages in terms of the connectivity that we are struggling with in EvoBot.
 With Splotbot, connecting to the robotic platform required only that the user connected through a USB cable, assuming that the correct drivers are installed, where we are